This site requires a more recent version of Adobe Flash Player to function properly.

 Increasing Competition in Online Streaming

 Netflix has been facing increasing competition in online streaming.
-Along with Amazon and Hulu, Blockbuster and Comcast have also entered this space.
-Going forward, Verizon and Redbox can post stiff competition as they have partnered to offer a competitive streaming service.
+Along with Amazon and Hulu, CBS and Comcast have also entered this space.
+HBO launched a stand-alone subscription service in 2015, and is expected to be a significant competitor to Netflix in the future.
+Dish and Sony have launched their own internet MVPD (multichannel video programming distributor) services.
 The growing competition can not only put pressure on Netflix's subscriber growth, but also increase content costs due to bidding by competitors.

 How Does Trefis Modelling Work?